-Indicates the presence of system voltage to ensure safety.
+The SEL-VIN indicates the presence of system voltage to ensure safety.

-Install in pad-mounted transformers, switchgear, and other underground distribution enclosures with basic insulating plugs or capacitive test points.
+You can install the SEL-VIN in pad-mounted transformers, switchgear, and other underground distribution enclosures with basic insulating plugs or capacitive test points.

-Three-phase version also available.
+A three-phase version is also available.
 Please consult SEL.

 |Primary Voltage (L-L)||2 kV to 35 kV|

-|Flash Response Time||Proportional to Voltage|
+|Flash Response Time||Proportional to voltage|

-|Elbow Style||200 A or 600 A Elbows With Test Points or Basic Insulating Plugs|
+|Elbow Style||200 A or 600 A elbows with test points or basic insulating plugs|

-|Housing Material||Conductive EPDM Rubber|
+|Housing Material||Conductive EPDM rubber|

-|Temperature Range||–40° to +85°C|
+|Temperature Range||–40° to +85°C (–40° to +185°F)|

 |Approximate Weight||100 to 180 g (0.22 to 0.40 lbs)|